flemay/3musketeers/README.md

 # Install dependencies
 make deps

-# Start vitepress server for local development
+# Start Astro server for local development
 make dev
-# Wait till the message 'vite v2.5.3 dev server running at' appears
+# Wait till the message 'dev-1  | 20:13:41 watching for file changes...' appears
-# Access the website in your browser at http://127.0.0.1:5173/
+# Access the website in your browser at http://127.0.0.1:4321/
 # \<ctrl-c\> to stop

 # Build static site
 make build

 # Serve static site for local development
-make serveDev
+make previewDev
-# Access the website in your browser at http://127.0.0.1:5173/
+# Access the website in your browser at http://127.0.0.1:4321/
 # \<ctrl-c\> to stop

-# Serve static website (headless)
+# Serve static website in the background
-make serve
+make preview

 # Test static website
-make test
+make testPreview

-# Prune
+# Clean
-make prune

-# Contributing?
-Make sure the following command runs successfully
-make all
+make clean
 ```

 ### Deployment